Sachdev-Ye-Kitaev Models and Beyond: A Window into Non-Fermi Liquids: Random exchange - - Hubbard models

-Remarkably, this non-zero doping critical state has the same spin spectral function as the insulating model in Section~\ref{sec:rqm}.
 The electron Green's function is similar to that of a Fermi liquid, with the difference that the present large $M$ limit allows solutions with a particle-hole asymmetry with $A_+ \neq A_-$, whereas a Fermi liquid always has $A_+=A_-$.
 We note that this is a rather unusual situation in which the $T=0$ spectral function is discontinuous at $\omega=0$; the electron Green's function obtained from the RG analysis below in Section~\ref{sec:tJRG} does not share this feature.
-A Fermi liquid would also have a spin correlation function with a $1/\tau^2$ decay (as indicated in Fig.~\ref{fig:Joshi}), unlike the $1/|\tau|$ decay in this critical state.
+A Fermi liquid would also have a spin correlation function with a $1/\tau^2$ decay, which is potentially different from the $1/|\tau|^{4 \Delta_f}$ decay above.

+Our discussion so far has been rather general, but the nature of the state obtained depends crucially on the values of the exponents $\Delta_f$ and $\Delta_b$.
+Determining their values requires further analysis of Eq.~(\ref{tJ24}), and we now describe the 3 distinct possibilities.

+\paragraph{$\Delta_b = \Delta_f =1/4$: doped SY spin liquid.} In such a solution, the $J$ terms in Eq.~(\ref{tJ24}) also contribute to determining the parameters in the scaling ansatz in Eq.~(\ref{tJ25}).
+The scaling dimension of the spinons and the spin operator are the same as those in the insulating SY spin liquid described in Section~\ref{sec:SY}.
+Numerical analyses of Eq.~(\ref{tJ24}) at all energies \cite{Tikhanovskaya:2020zcw} show that such solutions do indeed exist, but only at very small values of the doping $p$.